Dashboard

 - No-show rate measures how many registered contacts have not checked in by the time of the event.
 This rate provides insights into potential gaps between registration and actual attendance and helps plan preventive measures, such as reminders.

 - Demand rate indicates the proportion of contacts on the waiting list compared to those already registered.
-A high demand rate suggests strong interest and overbooking, which can serve as a basis for capacity expansions or prioritized invitations.
+A high demand rate suggests strong interest and overbooking, which can serve as a basis for capacity expansions or prioritised invitations.

 In the second section of the dashboard, an overview of booking options along with the corresponding registrations per option is displayed if more than one booking option is available.

-Event Status
+Event status

 - Draft: The event website can already be opened in preview but is not yet visible in any event libraries and cannot be booked.
 Only users who know the specific link have access.